Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 Jane

-PS: Some fun facts about me:
+PS: Some irrelevant fun facts about me:

-- I detest bananas – you will never find a recipe on here that features them
+- I detest bananas – you will never find a recipe on here that features them.

 - Favourite food: peas… and cake… or maybe ice cream… Did I mention my indecisiveness?